We're all about people

 When he’s not crunching the numbers, James might be found mashing the moguls – on family ski getaways in Montana.

-Co-Founder and VP Information Systems and Security
+Co-Founder & VP Information Systems

 For Jason, the road to Benevity passes through Neuroscience (his first love) and Psychology (where he used computers for statistical and waveform analysis), en route to becoming a seasoned IT professional.
 He's an early internet adopter, so if you remember the web browser NCSA Mosaic, you’re definitely on Jason’s wavelength.
 As a natural entrepreneur, he co-created FreePBX and Gabcast with Ryan Courtnage, and is passionate about using technology to solve complex problems.